bkeerthana24/Tour_Guide/README.md

 # HealthCare_website
-KL health care is a website using Django framework.
+Health care is a website using Django framework.
 Here we can login and keep a track of our health .
 And also can contact ambulance in emergency .
 And many other features like doctor details etc.